Toyota in motorsport

 Since its introduction to motorsport in the early 1970s, Toyota has been involved in a number of motorsport activities, most notably in Formula One, NASCAR, IndyCar, sports car racing, various off-road rallies and the WRC.
-Currently, Toyota participates in the Toyota Racing Series, Super Formula, Formula Three, Formula Drift, NHRA, USAC, Super GT, NASCAR, the WRC and the WEC.
+Currently, Toyota participates in the Toyota Racing Series, Super Formula, Formula Three, Formula Drift, NHRA, USAC, Super GT, NASCAR, Supercars Championship, the WRC and the WEC.

 Since 2015, all of Toyota's motorsport activities are handled by Toyota Gazoo Racing.

-Toyota also has a technical alliance with Haas F1 Team and plans to enter the Supercars Championship in 2026.
+Toyota also has a technical alliance with Haas F1 Team.

 Rallying

 Toyota's presence in motorsport can be traced back to the latter part of 1972, when Swedish driver, Ove Andersson, drove for Toyota during the RAC Rally of Great Britain.
 During the winter of 1972, Andersson formed Andersson Motorsport in his native country and began running a rallying program for Toyota.
 The move turned out to be an impractical one and three years after establishing his team, Andersson moved its base from Sweden to Brussels in Belgium.
 The team was renamed to Toyota Team Europe.

 Toyota's first win in motorsport came at the 1975 1000 Lakes Rally in Finland, when Hannu Mikkola and his co-driver Atso Aho won the event in a Toyota Corolla.
 Three years later, the team moved to a new base in Cologne, in western Germany.
 It was not until the 1980s when Toyota began to gain continuous World Rally Championship success, especially in the long-distance African rallies, where Björn Waldegård and Juha Kankkunen were usually top of the time sheets.
 The team then set-up its all-purpose motorsport facility in Cologne three years later, which is still used today.

 Group A -category Toyota Celica GT-Four ST205.

 In the 1990 season, Carlos Sainz won the drivers' title, giving Toyota its first-ever world championship title in a four-wheel drive Toyota Celica, and repeated the feat two years later.
 In 1993, Toyota bought the team from Andersson and named it Toyota Motorsport GmbH.
 In the same year, Kankkunen won the world title and Toyota won the manufacturers' championship, becoming the first Japanese manufacturer to do so.
 This success was repeated a year later, but this time it was Frenchman Didier Auriol who clinched the drivers' world championship.